-Funny thing is, I am parked in my same old chair at the exact same desk and computer that I did those 4 years ago while formulating this quest in my head.
+Funny thing is, I am sitting in my same old chair at the exact same desk and computer that I did those 4 years ago while formulating this quest in my head.
 I feel odd….. much like returning from a war or coming out of fog.
 A fog of obsession I guess.
-But everything here is mostly the same. not changing in the slightest.
+But everything here is mostly the same. not changing much at all.

 Take care and happy hiking.

-This is a selfie wall of the start of all 90 hikes on the AZT.
+This is a silly selfie wall of the starting moment of all 90 hikes on the AZT.
 This is not a vanity thing….
 It started out by accident and then it became a side mission to complete.
 Funny though to see how the AZT changes a person…. for the better.
 Loved the beard. 🙂

 Weather: Partial clouds skies, starting temperature 85 degrees, hot throughout the day with late afternoon showers.